Menadione

 Variable and ranges from 10% to 80%

-Menadione Toxicity
+Menadione side effects and Toxicity

 Menadione (vitamin K3), which is not used as a nutritional supplemental form of vitamin K for humans, has been reported to cause adverse reactions, including hemolytic anemia.
 Large doses have also been reported to cause brain damage.